systemlibrary/systemlibrary-common-episerver/README.md

 - Contains extensions for XhtmlString, ContentReference, ContentArea, etc ... such as Is() and IsNot()
 - Contains 'CurrentUser' class, either new it up or inject it
 - Contains ReactServerSide rendering results to convert a Block to React
+- Contains a DefaultComponent so no need to create a AsyncComponent if all you need is the block available in the View as a Model

 ## Requirements
 - &gt;= .NET 7